Core organisational values & behaviours

 Stephen Guthrie – Treasurer

-Stephen joined the Board in November 2016.
+Stephen was elected to the Board in November 2016.
 He is a director with accounting and financial advisory firm Prosperity Advisers and has more than 30 years’ experience providing strategic business advice, tax and accounting services.

 Dr Therese Alting

-Therese joined the Board in November 2015.
+Therese was elected to the Board in November 2015.
 She is a Clinical Neuropsychologist working in research at Westmead Hospital Huntington’s Disease Service in NSW, primarily coordinating the Enroll-HD Study.
 She wrote her PhD thesis on the history of Huntington’s disease in Australia.
 Click here to read it.